 The School of Nursing was the first school, chartered in 1903.
 Surgical Technology followed in 1955, Medical Imaging Technology in 1959, and Vocational Nursing in 1988.
 In 2009, the first graduates were awarded the Associate of Applied Science in Nursing, ushering in a new era for the school.
 In 2010, the school was approved to offer the Associate of Applied Science in Radiologic Technology and the Associate of Applied Science in Surgical Technology.
 In 2011, the fully online program in Advanced Certificate in Computed Tomography was approved.
-The school was approved at the baccalaureate level to offer the RN to BSN in 2012 and the Bachelor of Science in Healthcare Management in 2013, both of which are fully online.
-The Vocational Nursing program was approved to for blended delivery in 2020.
+The school was approved at the baccalaureate level to offer a fully online RN to BSN program in 2012.
+The Vocational Nursing program was approved for blended delivery in 2020.